jthomperoo/predictive-horizontal-pod-autoscaler/docs/user-guide/models.md

 - **alpha**, **beta**, **gamma** - these are the smoothing coefficients for level, trend and seasonality respectively, requires tweaking and analysis to be able to optimise.
 See [here](https://github.com/jthomperoo/holtwinters) or [here](https://grisha.org/blog/2016/01/29/triple-exponential-smoothing-forecasting/) for more details.
-- **seasonalPeriods** - the length of a season in base unit intervals, for example if your interval was `10000` (10 seconds), and your repeated season was 60 seconds long, this value would be `6`.
+- **seasonalPeriods** - the length of a season in base unit sync periods, for example if your sync period was `10000` (10 seconds), and your repeated season was 60 seconds long, this value would be `6`.
 - **storedSeasons** - the number of seasons to store, for example `4`, if there are `>4` seasons stored, the oldest season will be removed.